Time Periods Explained (All Time, Year, Month & Custom)

 Now that you understand the standard time period modes, the next step is learning how Custom periods work in detail — including static ranges, rolling windows, and start/end limits.

-➡️ Continue with: Custom Time Periods (Static vs Dynamic Ranges)
+➡️ Continue with Custom Time Periods (Static vs Dynamic Ranges)